-I am delighted to present the fourth version of Hawarden Community Council's Annual Report for the period of my Chairmanship, May 2021 to 2022.
-Hawarden Community Council is the second largest community within Flintshire but still maintains its "village" feel.
+It gives me great pleasure to present the fifth edition of Hawarden Community Council's Annual Report for my time as Chairman from May 2022 to May 2023.
+Hawarden Community Council is the second largest community within Flintshire but still retains its "village" feel.

-I hope that you will enjoy reading about the work of the Community Council and the positive impact that we have upon the local communities of Hawarden that include the new electoral wards of Hawarden - Aston, Hawarden - Ewloe and Hawarden - Mancot that were created in time for the 2022 Local Government elections.
-I was particularly delighted to be elected to represent both the county and community wards of Hawarden - Aston again and thank you for your support and belief in me.
+I am sure that you will be interested to learn about the work of the Community Council and the positive impact that the Council has had upon the local community of Hawarden that now includes the new electoral wards of Hawarden - Aston, Hawarden - Ewloe and Hawarden - Mancot, that were created in time for the 2022 Local Government elections.